AntoineDujar/wordle_practice/README.md

     command to start json server (can be done in vs code terminal) json-server ./data/db.json --port 3001 (or whatever port you want)

+    I added a script "npm run server" as an easier alternative way to start the json-server on port 3001.
 #